ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 >  -p, --publish port(s) list           Publish a container's port(s) to the host
 >  -v, --volume list                    Bind mount a volume </pre>

-## Start the Jupyter notebook from a container
+## Start the Jupyter Notebook From a Container

 ```
 #inside docker container